 Ask IBKR matters because it compresses a multi-step analysis flow into one question.
 Instead of navigating PortfolioAnalyst menus, choosing date ranges, adding a benchmark, and then pulling the right chart, the user starts with the actual question.

 That is meaningful because portfolio review is where broker interfaces usually become slow and fragmented.
+For users who already benchmark against the S&P 500, Ask IBKR can replace the manual setup process detailed in our PortfolioAnalyst benchmarking guide.

 Best use cases for Ask IBKR